-Figure .
+Figure 7.
 Consumer Services used in LEA-to-LEA Student Transfer

-depicts a variation of the above, where the SIS Agent implements the SREConsumer service instead of the individual record-level Consumer Services.
+Figure 8 depicts a variation of the above, where the SIS Agent implements the SREConsumer service instead of the individual record-level Consumer Services.
 It might do this, for example, if it needs to process StudentRecordPackage data, for which no record-level Consumer Service exists.

-Figure .
+Figure 8.
 Consumer Services and SREConsumer used in LEA-to-LEA Student Transfer